 Integration · warehouse

-BigQuery captures an event, a status change, or a customer record.
+BigQuery captures an event, status change, or customer record.
 It usually does not give leadership a repeatable workflow for reviewing why customers leave and what to fix next.

 RetentBase adds that missing layer: structured exit feedback, churn issue detection, and a weekly review process with revenue context.